franBec/pollitoDev/content/en/blog/2024-10-02-pollitos-opinion-on-spring-boot-development-0.md

 ## Inspiration (Why am I writing this blog series?)

-### Pichincha Bank's in-house solution
+### Pichincha Bank in-house solution

-In my current role as Backend Developer at Pichincha Bank as an Onboarding and Security team member, Contract-Driven Development is mandatory.
+In my current role, Contract-Driven Development is mandatory.

-To help with that, the bank bought this super secret all powerful library that given some yaml + configurations in the build.gradle, on build generates lots of boilerplate, related to things such as controller interfaces, feign clients interfaces, database entities, and even you can tell the library if you want the project in a MVC or Spring Reactor fashion.
+To help with that, the bank bought this super secret all powerful library that given some yaml + configurations in the build.gradle, on build generates lots of boilerplate, related to things such as controller interfaces, feign clients interfaces, database entities, and even you can tell the library if you want the project in an MVC or Spring Reactor fashion.

 I don't have definite proof about the next statement, but I think the super secret all powerful library is built on top of an [OpenAPI Generator](https://openapi-generator.tech/) fork, an open source project focused on code generation.